Review of The Periodic Table - by Primo Levi: an Inspirational Book

 I picked up The Periodic Table by Primo Levi out of curiosity, just to see what it was about.
 It was on a bookshelf in my doctor's surgery, where people bring in their unwanted second-hand books to raise funds for the Patients' Group.
 The cover and brief synopsis looked interesting, so I started reading the first few pages and was immediately spellbound.

 I had to buy it there and then.

 This is My Rather Aged Paperback Copy of The Periodic Table

 Here's My Personal Review:

-Review of The Periodic Table - a modern classic to delight anyone interested in Science, Philosophy and Human Nature
+The Periodic Table by Primo Levy is a modern classic to delight anyone interested in science, philosophy and human nature

-In this autobiographical book, each chapter is a reflection on Primo Levi's life, and, by a clever device, also refers to one of the elements in the Periodic Table.
+In this autobiographical book, each chapter is a short story and reflection on his life, and, by a clever device, also refers to one of the chemical elements in the Periodic Table.

 Primo Levi was a poet and philosopher, as well as being an industrial chemist.

 This is a short book by today-standards, only 232 pages, but each page a gem of observation and wry comment by a man who suffered the hardships of being a Jew in Mussolini's Fascist Italy, suffering imprisonment in Auschwitz for a year, and emerging a changed man, with the wisdom of having seen so much suffering and being a survivor.

 There is nothing superfluous here, and everything this book contains is essential.